 She stopped outside the SAT station and punched the call button.
 “Mr. Brewer, if you refuse to conduct yourself in a manner appropriate for someone in your position, I will withdraw my request.
 I would prefer to have your expertise on this, but I will not tolerate immaturity.”

 “Dr. Ashley, I assure you I can be nothing but professional–”

 “Good,” she interrupted.
 “Then you can prove that at 0730 when you meet with me and my lab staff to discuss the necessary details.”
 The SAT car arrived, and she stepped inside.
 “My coworkers are crucial to the lab’s success and they will all have input in the needed software.”
 The door closed.
 The last thing she saw was Daniel’s stunned expression.

-That covers it! by Astral Audio Entertainment, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+That covers it! by Allen Sale is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.